-New Year's always feels like a good time to cleanse the places in our lives that have become dusty and stagnant.
-This might be our physical spaces of homes and bodies, or maybe something more intangible like our mind and thoughts.
-Sometimes the clearing of our physical spaces helps to clear the clutter of our mind.
-There is just one thing about cleaning...
+New Year's always feels like a good time to clean the places in our lives that have become dusty and stagnant.
+These places might be physical, like our homes and bodies, or maybe they’re something more intangible like our minds and thoughts.
+Sometimes clearing out our physical spaces helps clear the clutter of our minds.
+One thing’s for sure when it comes to cleaning ...

 IT ALWAYS HAS TO BE DONE!

-Whether it is clearing out your mind with meditation or cleaning your counter in the kitchen, you must constantly work to keep these spaces clear from the debris of living.
+Whether it’s clearing your mind with meditation or cleaning your counter in the kitchen, the work is constant when it comes to keeping these spaces clear of the debris from simply living.
 So we might as well make a ritual out of it.
 Rituals are repeated actions with specific procedures and meanings.
 In the Miracle of Mindfulness, Thich Nhat Hanh writes about washing dishes as if you are bathing a holy baby, which is actually just an extension of you.

 “Feelings, whether of compassion or irritation, should be welcomed, recognized, and treated on an absolutely equal basis; because both are ourselves.
 The tangerine I am eating is me.
 The mustard greens I am planting are me.
 I plant with all my heart and mind.
 I clean this teapot with the kind of attention I would have were I giving the baby Buddha or Jesus a bath.
 Nothing should be treated more carefully than anything else.
 In mindfulness, compassion, irritation, mustard green plant, and teapot are all sacred.”